junyoung-sim/gbm-drl-quant/README.md

 Up-to-date testing are done on Dow and Nasdaq for simplicity.
 The benchmark is assumed to be an equal weight portfolio of Dow and Nasdaq.

-The following are examples of the trading model's up-to-date figures.
-Refer to ./res for full build and up-to-date test outputs.

 DIA (simulated price movements)
 ![alt text](https://github.com/junyoung-sim/gbm-drl-quant/blob/main/res/DIA-sim.png)